particle-iot/docs/src/content/reference/datasheets/e-series/e404x-datasheet.md

 #### PWM

-- PWM on the same timer (such PMM3) must share the same frequency, but can have different duty cycles.
-- E404X pin B2 uses PWM0 which is used by the RGB LED.
-You can have a different duty cycle but should not change the frequency if you are using the RGB LED.

 {{!-- BEGIN do not edit content below, it is automatically generated 7467d36c-a9d2-4629-be9f-2e76262f956e --}}

 | Pin | E404X Pin Name | E404X PWM |